gamblevore/speedie/Documentation/isms.md

 ---
 ### main

-Speedie has an interesting way of working with the "main" function.
+Speedie has an interesting way of working with the `main` function.
 Speedie understands, that usually, what people want to do, is work with functions.
 Functions are good, because they specify the inputs and outputs.
 If you pass the wrong inputs and outputs, your program doesn't compile.
 Thats normal.

-So why is it different when dealing with the "main" function? _"Well... it just is?"_.
+So why is it different when dealing with the `main` function? _"Well... it just is?"_.
 But in Speedie, things work better.
-You can define inputs for the main function.
-This functions by validating input before your code runs.
+You can define inputs for the `main` function.
+This validates input before your code runs.

     #!/usr/local/bin/spd
     main (|[file]| Files)